Asian American/Pacific Islander Emphasis Program (AAPI)

 Washington's Asian American/Pacific Islander Program Manager

-My name is Jenifer Coleson and I am the Asian American Pacific Islander Special Emphasis Program Manager.
-I have been interested in the work of the Civil Rights Advisory Committee for many years and am excited for the opportunity to play a part in serving the needs of employees and customers in Washington State.
+Hello.
+My name is Jenny Johnston.
+I am the Asian American and Pacific Islander Emphasis Program Manager.
+I am excited to serve as a member of the Civil Rights Advisory Committee and to have the opportunity to promote diversity and inclusion in Washington State NRCS.

 Promote and establish effective and equitable participation of Asian Pacific Americans in the work force.